faizan-tariq/LiveStreamingRaspberryPi/README.md

 ## Operating System Installation
 For this tutorial I downloaded and installed Raspbian OS for Raspberry PI.
 You can see the downloads on official raspberryPi site here: https://www.raspberrypi.org/downloads/raspbian/
+You will need to download and install operating system on the mounted SD card.

+### Steps
+- Download the required OS from above mentioned link.
+- Extract it and copy the files to sdcard.
+- For the 1st time, Plug in your keyboard, mouse, and monitor cables.
+- Insert micro SD Card into your Raspberry Pi, and plug the Pi into a power source.
+- You will see an installer.
+You should check the box for Raspbian, and then click Install.
+- The default login for Raspbian is username 'pi' with the password 'raspberry' if asked.